Vladimir3V/dapp-work/README.md

 ```
 7. Open the link http://localhost:8080 and feel free to play around!

-Loading files to IPFS through public node can take some time, please be patient while creating the order or modifying order.
+Loading files to IPFS through public node can take some time, please be patient while creating the order or modifying it.

 8. (OPTIONAL) You can populate the app with the sample data.